-This ACFE online self-study course presents a brief history of the mortgage industry and then examines the mortgage fraud process step-by-step, identifying areas vulnerable to fraud.
-It also includes a detailed look at the most common and pervasive fraud schemes affecting the mortgage industry today.
+This course presents a brief overview of the mortgage industry and its impact on the economy.
+It examines individuals involved in the mortgage loan process and identifies specific areas vulnerable to fraud.
+You will also learn about common fraud schemes affecting the mortgage industry and emerging trends.

 ACFE Ordering and Return Policy

 Lesson 1: The History of the Mortgage Industry

 Lesson 2: Loan Market Offerings

 Lesson 3: The Evolution of Mortgage Lenders and Brokers